AI-Studio-Cerebrum/Spring-AI-Studio/README.md

    - numpy >= 1.20.0

 3. **Download the dataset**
-   * Register for the [WiDS Datathon 2025](https://www.kaggle.com/competitions/widsdatathon2025) on Kaggle
+   * Register for the [WiDS Datathon 2025](https://www.kaggle.com/competitions/widsdatathon2025) on Kaggle.
-   * Download all competition datasets to the project directory
+   * Download all competition datasets to the project directory.

 4. **Run the notebooks in the following order**
    * `WiDS_RBM_Feature_Extraction.ipynb` - For feature extraction from connectome data